Content marketing can help you establish authority in your niche, convert and retain customers, and create awareness for your brand.

 Not so fast.

-So, mediocrity won’t be enough to attract and retain your audience in 2022, let alone rank for your keyword targets in Google.
+So, mediocrity won’t be enough to attract and retain your audience, let alone rank for your keyword targets in Google.

 Producing best-in-class content is the only sure-fire way to bring people back for more.